g1212/pi_oven_ansible/README.md

     * Pi wifi proxy
     * K3s Installer

-The later due to an issue with a laptop, meaning ethernet connection to RPi is needed, for RPi to then handle wifi.
+The latter due to an issue with a laptop, meaning ethernet connection to RPi is needed, for RPi to then handle wifi.

-## Getting Started - Ansible
+## Getting Started

 The following makefile targets require ansible => 2.9.9.
 ### Image Writer